 Indoor flash, normally sees weak ambient, which is why we need flash.
 TTL automatic flash mode.
 Camera A mode is common, but it likely always uses 1/60 second shutter with flash indoors, This is just an arbitrary Minimum Shutter Speed with Flash, every time in every indoor situation.
 Which can be OK, but 1/60 second indoors is certainly NOT about any calculated exposure.
 So maybe better indoors, camera M mode lets you control shutter speed too (see below).
 The TTL flash is still automatic flash exposure in any camera mode.
 Bounce flash at every opportunity, hot shoe flash head aimed up, pull out bounce card out, standing under a 8 or 10 foot white ceiling.
 Don't stand too close for bounce flash, but zoom in all you wish.
 Set ISO 400 and f/5 (assuming a regular full-powered TTL speedlight), and have at it.
 With the automatic flash, this generally will work great for most reasonable situations.

-My own strong preference for one decent-powered hot shoe flash indoors: I use TTL bounce flash and camera M mode at every opportunity (not always possible).
+My own strong preference for a decent-powered hot shoe flash indoors: I use TTL bounce flash and camera M mode at every opportunity (not always possible).
 Manual mode is no problem then since the TTL flash is still automatic exposure, and the indoor ambient is low and insignificant anyway.
 Typically f/5 and ISO 400 under ten foot ceilings.
 A full powered flash model probably can do f/7.1 (standing, under a ten foot ceiling), but f/5 provides a good safety margin for power, and a fast recycle.
 For flash, Manual mode is same as camera A mode, except it also allows my choice of high or low shutter speed, as I choose desirable (regarding orange colored incandescent ambient - to keep it out, or let a little in).

 If my flash has a TTL/TTL BL menu choice, I choose TTL mode indoors.
 That menu is fairly rare though, so if no such menu choice, the TTL menu means TTL BL in the Nikon system.
 So then (indoors), I can choose camera Spot Metering to force the TTL BL system to be TTL.
 Indoors, this TTL shift is more or less the equivalent of near +1 EV flash compensation - do either one, but sometimes we might need both TTL and +1 for bounce, or maybe more.
 This is easy, you can see the image on your rear LCD screen, so just do what you see you have to do.
 Learn what you have to do.

-Note that selecting Spot metering is NOT doing Spot metering here.
+Note that selecting Spot metering is NOT doing Spot metering of the flash.
 The details are below and elsewhere here, but it is like this: The flash system does NOT use Spot Metering.
 The flash system uses its own central area to meter.
 Ambient does use Spot Metering, but with low ISO indoors, the ambient is low and insignificant and is well underexposed, so it has no effect (it's why we are using flash).
 Even if the weak ambient could have some effect, we are using camera Manual mode, so metering cannot change the camera settings anyway.
 The point is, at low ISO indoors, all Spot Metering can do is to switch the flash metering from TTL BL to be TTL mode (usually an increased better exposure indoors).

 The only issue with using Spot metering THIS WAY, is that we forget to turn it off when we go back outside.
-That will get your attention, ambient will use it, and Spot can have strong effect in brighter ambient, and requires that you know what you are doing then.
+That will get your attention, because ambient will use it, and Spot can have strong effect in brighter ambient, and requires that you know what you are doing then.
 Also TTL flash is Not balanced with ambient like TTL BL is.
-An alternative is to usually add near about +1 EV flash compensation for a TTL BL flash indoors, which has no remaining effect after you turn the flash off.
+An alternative is to often add near about +1 EV flash compensation for a TTL BL flash indoors, which has no remaining effect after you turn the flash off.

 Outdoor fill flash, normally sees very bright ambient.
 Use direct flash to fill dark harsh shadows in bright sun: (previous page) Strong ambient makes it be a different story.
 Hot shoe TTL direct flash, low ISO.
 If you use camera A or M mode, you have to realize that the bright sun will require aperture up around f/11 (ISO 100) or f/16 (ISO 200) to be compatible with the maximum sync speed.
 Camera P mode is smart here (it knows this, for both ambient and flash).
 Flash in bright ambient will require compensation (because a proper sunlight exposure and a proper flash exposure add to be 2x overexposure).
 Plus we want fill to be lower anyway.
 If the flash does not have an overt TTL BL vs TTL menu, then the Nikon system is TTL BL mode when in camera metering modes Matrix or Center Weighted.
 Significance is, TTL BL flash mode does automatic fill flash level compensation, but actual TTL mode will require about -2 EV manual flash compensation (in bright sun).